dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

 # ristau_berton_huang_meneses_w207_final_project

-This is our project on music classification to train models to accurately identify musical ensembles of a song using MusicNet Classicial Music Dataset.
+This is our project on music classification to train models to accurately identify musical ensembles of a song using MusicNet Classical Music Dataset.
 Click the following link to view our <a href="https://docs.google.com/presentation/d/1OoAvQpJaRzwyWGekHhIY1sLUm6SKBcv4rjEny9l4qdc/edit#slide=id.p"> RoBach Music Classification Presentation Slide Deck </a>

 We have four folders in this repo: